Blue and Beautiful: Celebrating the colors of the Pacific Northwest in the Spring

 The delicate blue-tinged flutes from Cranberry Sky Heirlooms were perfect for the toast, and we can't forget to add a little floral decoration for the groom.
 I used waxed twine and pins to create boutonnieres that can be easily composted after use without removing any plastic tape.

-Caitlyn Klein of James Street Cakes created a stunning desert table with vintage macaroons and a tiered ombre cake with buttercream-piped cupcakes.
-Caitlyn creates delicious and beautiful deserts using organic and carefully-sourced ingredients.
+Caitlyn of James Street Cakes created a stunning dessert table with vintage macaroons and a tiered ombre cake with buttercream-piped cupcakes.
+Caitlyn creates delicious and beautiful desserts using organic and carefully-sourced ingredients.
 She offers a variety of flavors, with options for vegan and gluten-free.

 This blue dresser was given to me by a friend years ago, and was in my boys' room until they outgrew it.
 It was so fun to see it off with its own special photoshoot before passing it on to a new family.